prateek312/fastAPI-microservice/README.md

-# Python Backend Test

-This is a Python backend test for HelloFresh candidates to evaluate their programming skill.

 ## Goal

 Nowadays, the Microservice Architecture Pattern has been widely used.
 However, it has several drawbacks and it can be challenging to implement it.